Farmington Civic Center Events

 Sept.
 4

-Bring your pooch out to the Farmington Water Park and let them enjoy some fun in the sun!
-All dogs, big or small, will be able to come enoy all that the Farmington Water Park has to offer!
-They will surely enjoy this oppprtunity to socialize with other dogs while they enjoy the water!
+Bring your pooch out to the Farmington Water Park and let them enjoy some fun in the sun.
+All dogs, big or small, will be able to come enjoy all that the Farmington Water Park has to offer.
+They will surely enjoy this opportunity to socialize with other dogs while they enjoy the water.
 Minimum donation of $5.
-All proceeds go to the Farmington Pet Adoption Center!
+All proceeds go to the Farmington Pet Adoption Center.

 Winery/Trolley tour